Gunnar10/Project-2/Project-2.md

     ## 57     57          Toronto Arenas
     ## 58     58    Toronto St. Patricks

-Below is are some function I made to queary the NHL records API.
-The above data frame serves as a key for the team names and corresponding `teamID`.
-There is an additional filter the user can add for whether the games are regular season or playoff games.
+Below is are some functions I made to query the NHL API.
+The above table serves as a key for the team names and corresponding `teamID`.
+There are 2 additional filters the user can add for whether the games are regular season, playoff games and if the team is an active hockey team or not.

-\* 2 for regular season game
+- game = 2 for regular season game
-\* 3 for playoff game
+- game = 3 for playoff game
+- active = TRUE for active teams
+- active = FALSE for non active teams

+The functions I wrote are:

+1.  `allTeamTotals` with the filters `active` and `game` will return all the stats for each active or inactive team for their regular season or playoff games.
+2.  `teamWLTotals` with the filter `team` and `games` will return the win/loss data for a team which is input by the user for their regular or playoff season.
+3.  `wlTotalBySeason` will return all the totals for each team for each season.
+4.  `teamWLTotalBySeason` will return the win/loss information for a given team for either the regular season or the playoffs.

 ``` r
 # team totals for active NHL teams for either regular or playoff games.